aosabook/500lines/dagoba/chapter.md

 children = (vertices) => E.reduce( (acc, [parent, child]) => vertices.includes(parent) ? acc.concat(child)  : acc , [] )
 ```

 Given a list of vertices we reduce over the edges, adding an edge's parent to the accumulator if the edge's child is in our input list.
-The children function is identical, but examines the edge's parent to determine whether to add the edge's child.
+The `children` function is identical, but examines the edge's parent to determine whether to add the edge's child.

-Those functions are valid JavaScript, but use a few features browsers haven't implemented as of this writing.
+Those functions are valid JavaScript, but use a few features which browsers haven't implemented as of this writing.
 This translated version will work today:

 ```javascript
 parents  = function(x) { return E.reduce( function(acc, e) { return ~x.indexOf(e[1]) ? acc.concat(e[0]) : acc }, [] )}